DSpace/RestContract/pooltasks.md

 The creation of pool tasks is managed by the underline workflow system.
 No methods are exposed to manually trigger such creation to avoid workflow hjack and inconsistency.

 ## POST Method (single resource level)
-This method has been moved to the [claimed tasks](claimedtasks.md#post-method) resource.
+Not allowed.
+To claim a pool task, please POST against the [claimed tasks](claimedtasks.md#post-method) endpoint.

 ## DELETE Method
 Not allowed.
 To reset a workflow it is possible to issue a DELETE against the [workflowitem endpoint](workflowitem.md)